rushabhcodes/quartz/content/Notes/Applications of Mobile device.md

 ---
 created: 2025-05-19T14:08
-updated: 2025-05-19T14:11
+updated: 2025-05-20T07:30
 ---
 ### 1. Vehicles
 Mobile devices are widely used in vehicles to enhance navigation, safety, and communication.
 #### Applications:
-- GPS Navigation Systems – Real-time route guidance, traƯic updates.
+- GPS Navigation Systems – Real-time route guidance, traffic updates.
 - Vehicle Diagnostics – Mobile apps connect to the vehicle’s system for fault detection.
 - Driver Assistance – Voice commands, lane assist alerts, and mobile integration with smart dashboards.
 - Ride-Sharing Apps – Platforms like Uber and Ola for on-demand transportation.